What is the American Rescue Plan Act (ARPA)?

 The State of Vermont will receive more than $2.7 billion in ARPA funds for projects related to the pandemic.
 More than half of these dollars are directly appropriated to federal agencies, individuals, local governments, education institutions, and others, leaving approximately $1 billion for the State to deploy between now and December 31, 2024.

 Vermont’s Legislature and Governor Phil Scott have agreed to invest the ARPA monies in broadband infrastructure, clean water, climate action, housing, and economic development related to pandemic impacts.
 The state budget for fiscal year 2022, which started on July 1, 2021 and ends June 30, 2022, allocates nearly $640 million of the ARPA funds to programs and initiatives in these six areas – including $100 million for clean water and $65 million for climate action.

 ARPA and the Vermont Agency of Natural Resources

-- Developing community sewer systems in some of the villages that lack such systems
+- Developing community sewer systems in some of the villages that lack such systems: Get on the list

-- Designing and installing pretreatment processes to address high strength or toxic wastewater commonly seen in craft brewing, dairy and meat processing and other small industries
+- Designing and installing pretreatment processes to address high strength or toxic wastewater commonly seen in craft brewing, dairy and meat processing and other small industries: Get on the list

 - If you have questions, please email firstname.lastname@example.org or call Elle O’Casey at 802-760-9967.